 Tables and Figures: These should be included in the text as per manuscript requirement.
 These should be easy to interpret and not be repetitive of results/data already discussed in the text.
 Tables should be numbered in Roman numerals.
-Title should be short and explanatory and written on the top.
-Footnote should explain abbreviations if used.
-Statistical results should include standard deviation and standard error of mean.
-Source should be given of any data/table from published articles.
+The title should be short and explanatory and written on the top.
+A footnote should explain abbreviations if used.
+Statistical results should include standard deviation and standard error of the mean.
+The source should be given of any data/table from published articles.
 Maximum Number of tables and figures for original articles should be 4, for review article should be 5, for case report should be 4, and for short communication should be 2.
-Refer to table number in relevant section of your manuscript.
+Refer to table number in the relevant section of your manuscript.

-All references should be cited in Vancouver style and give citations in text as superscript.
+References: All references should be cited in Vancouver style and give citations in the text as superscript.
 While citing articles use references of published articles and avoid personal communications and unpublished observations.
 These references should also be marked in the text.
-To minimize errors author should verify references against the original documents.
-The References should be written in Vancouver style as per "Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in medical journals.
-Updated Dec.
-2015.
+To minimize errors the author should verify references against the original documents.
+The References should be written in Vancouver style as per "Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in medical journals, updated in December 2015.
 Available at: http://icmje.org/recommendations/".
 List all authors when there are six or fewer.
 If there are seven or more list the first six followed by ”et al” Reference should provide the following information: Author’s name with initials, full title of cited article, name of the journal in which the article appeared (in abbreviated form), Year of Publication, Journal’s Volume, Number and finally first & the last page numbers.
 Write Page No. like this 120-126.
 Add DOI number of those references where it is available.

 Reference from books: Talaro KP, Talaro A. Foundations in microbiology: basic principles.
 Boston: McGraw-Hill; 2002

-It consist of unique cases either diagnosed or reporting of treatment, In general, all case reports include the following components: an abstract, an introduction, a case, and a discussion.
+Case Reports: It consists of unique cases either diagnosed or reporting of treatment, In general, all case reports include the following components: an abstract, an introduction, a case, and a discussion.